 For information for international students, please contact the Office of International Services.

-For inquiries specifically related to the HPSE Ed.D. program, please contact Dianne Delima: email@example.com
+For inquiries related to the HPSE program, please contact Ms. Dianne Delima: email@example.com

-To inquire further about the HPSE Internship Program, please contact Leslie Williams: firstname.lastname@example.org
+To inquire further about the HPSE Internship Program, please contact Mr. Leslie Williams: firstname.lastname@example.org

 For general questions, please contact our Academic Secretary Ms. Lucy Tam: email@example.com

 The HPSE Open House for Prospective Students runs in conjunction with Teachers College Fall Open House.
 The Open House provides prospective students with the opportunity to learn more about the Higher and Postsecondary Education Program at Teachers College, as well as meet some of the current faculty and students.
-Please check back on this page in the future for information regarding the 2015 Open House.
+The 2015 HPSE Open House will take place on FRIDAY, NOVEMBER 13 from 6PM-8PM (with sign-ins beginning at 5:30PM).
+To RSVP, for the HPSE Open House, please fill out this form.

 To find out more information on the Teachers College Fall Open House and Teachers College tours, please visit the Office of Admissions website.

-For further information about the Open House, please contact the HPSE M.A./Ed.M.
-Inquiries Coordinator, Scott Van Pelt, at firstname.lastname@example.org.
+For further information about the Open House, please contact the HPSE Inquiries Coordinator, Dianne Delima at firstname.lastname@example.org.

 This link takes you to the schedule of classes: